sasagawa888/nprolog/document/PARA.md

 # Spec

     npl -n: Launches child Prolog in network mode with the -n option.
     A child can also function as a parent.
-By including dp_create/1 in startup.pl, communication with the child is established immediately after starting in network mode using npl -n.
+By including dp_create/1 in network.pl, communication with the child is established immediately after starting in network mode using npl -n.
 With this functionality, the parent can delegate computations to a grandchild via the child.

     dp_create([IP0,IP1, …,IPn]): Provides IP addresse of child machines to establish TCP/IP communication with the parent Lisp.
 IP addresse is provided as atom. e.g. '178.1.166.2'
     Up to 100 child devices can be connected.